Aged Care Financing Authority

 2014 Report on the Funding and Financing of the Aged Care Industry

-- ACFA presented its 2014 Report on the Funding and Financing of the Aged Care Industry to the Government on 1 August 2014.
-Any queries on this report can be directed to ACFA.Secretariat@dss.gov.au
+ACFA presented its 2014 Report on the Funding and Financing of the Aged Care Industry to the Government on 1 August 2014.
+Printed copies of the report will be available shortly and interested parties can contact the ACFA Secretariat to request that a hard copy be sent to them.
+Any queries on this report, including requests for a hard copy, can be directed to ACFA.Secretariat@dss.gov.au

 Report on the Impact of Financial Reforms on the Aged Care Sector